 We know of seven cases: two involving a teacher at an elementary school (though in one of these cases the teacher was carrying the gun illegally) and the other six at colleges and universities around the country.
 These relatively minor and rare cases are consistent with the evidence that we have gathered from six states on their not being any increase in insurance premiums for schools that allow teachers and staff to carry.
+Nor has there been a case were a permit holder has committed a crime on K-12 or university property.
 (The CPRC earlier report on the revocation rate data for college-age permit holders is available here.)

 Keeping in mind that 20 states have school districts with teachers and staff carrying concealed handguns to varying degrees at K-12 schools, there are two accidental discharge cases involving K-12 schools.

 The Associated Press has this story from 2014:

 Michelle Montgomery has already paid $200 to replace a toilet that exploded when her 9 mm handgun discharged in the faculty bathroom on Sept.
 11. She pleaded no contest Wednesday to a misdemeanor charge of illegal discharge of a gun.
 It will be dismissed if she pays a $705 court fee and commits no new crimes over the next year.

 Defense attorney Douglas Hoyt declined to comment during a court appearance Wednesday. . . .

 She suffered minor injuries when fragments from the toilet or a bullet struck her in the leg, police said.

 Montgomery, a sixth-grade teacher, resigned after the incident.
 She had been at Westbrook Elementary School for 14 years in Taylorsville, a suburb of Salt Lake City. . . .